SRILEKHA-V19/The-Uplift-Project-AI/README.md

 *Week 4:* Implementation of ML/DL algorithms for the same

 ### August
-*Week 1:* Run multiple more experiments after obtaining results for July week 4 experiment with multiple tweaks in algorithms or training approaches/hyper params
+*Week 1:* Run multiple more experiments after obtaining results for July week 4 experiment with multiple tweaks in algorithms or training approaches/hyper params and along with this develop a web App using Streamlit library

 *Week 2:* Compare all the experiments performed so far (which are simultaneously stored in weights and biases website for each experiment to track progress) and chose the best method.
 Answer questions such as why or how one particular method worked over another.